Wake Forest vs. Boston College NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Wake Forest and its opponents have combined to put up more than 64.5 points in six of 11 games this season.
+- Wake Forest and its opponents have combined to score more than 63.5 points in six of 11 games this season.

-- Saturday's over/under is 4.6 points lower than the two team's combined 69.1 points per game average.
+- Saturday's total is 5.6 points lower than the two team's combined 69.1 points per game average.

-- These two squads combine to surrender 51.3 points per game, 13.2 fewer than this contest's over/under.
+- This contest's total is 12.2 points more than the 51.3 these two squads combine to surrender per game this season.

-- The average total in Demon Deacons games this season is 63.9, 0.6 points fewer than Saturday's total of 64.5 .
+- Demon Deacons games this season feature an average total of 63.9 points, a number 0.4 points higher than Saturday's over/under.

 Wake Forest Stats and Trends